Rushmore (1998)

 That this might be the beginning of the New Wave in the rural countryside is a curious conclusion.
 Because it’s true Chabrol was one of the boys at Cahiers du Cinema, soon followed up the more well-remembered works of Truffaut and Godard.

 However, it’s also a timeless tale you might see out of any year if you were to pick it out of a hat.
 Because coming from a small town or returning to a place you haven’t seen in some time are touchstones many of us resonate with.
-I’ve never dug very much into Claude Chabrol’s filmography aside from a couple stray diversions like Les Biches.
-But it’s some comfort starting at the beginning.
+I’ve never dug very much into Claude Chabrol’s filmography aside from a couple stray diversions like Les Biches, but it’s some comfort starting at the beginning.

 The title gives us some minor inclination.
 Even as Francois and then Michel are introduced initially, we know Serge (Gerard Blain) is a person of great interest, and it’s true he represents something elemental to the story.
 He is plagued by demons Michel will never know.
 When we first get a glimpse of him, he’s quite royally soused, and it catches Francois off guard.
 He knows him from a different time and is worried about his boyhood chum.